 This push and pull is part of the dating game these days, and patience is very important for letting attraction build naturally.

-I’ve been thinking a lot about patience recently with my focus on going out with new women, but I’ve also been thinking a lot about patience with regards to this blog’s growth and my level of physical fitness.
+I’ve been thinking a lot about patience recently with my focus on going out with new women, but I’ve also been thinking a lot about patience with regards to my level of physical fitness.

 When looking to get into shape, there’s a lot of pain, sweat and suffering that goes into every workout.